ArthurGareginyan/custom-code-manager/readme.txt

 =  =
 * Security improvement: Prevent direct access to the "inc/php/options.php" file.
+* Maintenance: The contents of PHP files have been optimised; Code formatting and commenting improved.

 = 1.18 - Sep 6, 2021 =
 * Fixed: Strange behavior of the toggle switches (ON/OFF buttons) on the plugin settings page.
 (Thanks to Werner Krauß)